swcarpentry/hg-novice/_episodes/03-create-repo.md

 ---
-layout: page
-title: Version Control with Mercurial
-subtitle: Creating a Repository
+title: Creating a Repository
+teaching: 10
+exercises: 5
+questions:
+- "FIXME?"
+objectives:
+- "Explain how to initialize a new Mercurial repository."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objective {.objectives}
->
-> * Explain how to initialize a new Mercurial repository.

 We'll start by exploring how version control can be used to keep track of what one person did and when.